Exclusive: U.S. offers tariff truce if Airbus repays billions in aid - sources

 JOSTLING FOR POSITION

-Analysts say both sides are trying to strengthen their positions ahead of any future negotiations.
+Analysts say the United States and EU are trying to strengthen their positions ahead of any future negotiations.
 Both sides have urged negotiations while accusing the other of refusing to engage seriously.

-Repaying old subsidies is a heated topic of debate in the discussions because WTO remedies often apply to the future.
+Repaying old subsidies is one of the thorniest topics in the discussions because WTO remedies are often forward-looking.
+The Commission said its proposals covered future aid for the sector.

-The United States argues that this would fail to address ongoing harm to Boeing caused by past loans that Airbus can still use to develop jets and offer lower prices than otherwise possible.
+The United States argues that merely addressing future types of support would fail to resolve ongoing harm to Boeing caused by the presence on the Airbus balance sheet of past loans that it can still use to develop jets and offer unfairly low prices.

-Jamieson Greer, former chief of staff to Lighthizer and now a partner with law firm King & Spaulding, said that any deal must involve some form of subsidy payback by Airbus.
+Jamieson Greer, former chief of staff to Lighthizer and now a partner with law firm King & Spalding, said that any deal must involve some form of subsidy payback by Airbus.

 “(Lighthizer) has been very public on the basic principle that ... some form of restitution is an important part of any resolution,” Greer said.